Caversham Lock: Access to and across the lock

-Reach above the lock
+Beyond the lock

 Soon after the lock, there is Reading Bridge followed by Fry's Island in the middle of the river.
 The built-up part of Reading stretches 500m (on the southern side) to Caversham Bridge.
 A gangway spans from Reading to Pipers Island, with a restaurant that covers more than 75% of the gangway.

 The northern bank passes by Caversham.
 St Mary's Island is close to the bank at the far end of Caversham (seen on maps also as Upper and Lower Large).
 Further west of St Mary's Island, Mapledurham House comes into view as the river continues almost northwards towards Mapledurham Lock.

 Reading Amateur Regatta is held annually in June between St Mary's Island and Caversham Bridge.
 Reading Festival is held on August Bank Holiday at Little John's Farm on Richfield Avenue near Caversham Bridge.
 A temporary structure called Reading Festival Bridge links the site with parking and camping areas along the north bank open meadows during the festival.
 In these areas the Chiltern Hills can be seen in the background.